Massive Attack: Mezzanine, "Teardrop", Vowles's departure and Marshall's absence (1997–2001)

-100th Window, Marshall's return and Collected
+100th Window, Marshall's return and Collected (2002–2006)

-With Daddy G temporarily no longer involved in the studio, Davidge and Del Naja steered "LP4" on their own.
+With Daddy G temporarily no longer involved in the studio, Davidge and 3D steered "LP4" on their own.
 Enlisting the vocals of Sinéad O'Connor and Horace Andy, 100th Window was mastered in August 2002 and released in February 2003.
 Featuring no samples or cover versions, 100th Window was not as critically well received in Britain as the other records, although the album received a warmer reception internationally, scoring a 75 out of 100 on review aggregation site Metacritic.
 The group collaborated with Mos Def on the track "I Against I", which appeared on the "Special Cases" single and the soundtrack for Blade II.
-"I Against I" is also notable as the only track from the 100th Window sessions that features a writing credit from Daddy G.
+"I Against I" is also notable as the only track from the 100th Window sessions that features a writing credit from Daddy G. 100th Window sold over one million copies and was toured extensively (including Queen Square, Bristol—a one-off sell out concert set up in the city centre park, which was seen as a homecoming).

-Also in 2003, Del Naja was arrested on child porn allegations, which were reported widely in the media.
-Del Naja was soon eliminated as a suspect (although he was charged with ecstasy possession and unable to get a U.S. visa for a while) with Daddy G and fans proffering their support.
+3D was arrested on allegations involving child pornography in 2003, which were reported widely in the media.
+3D was soon eliminated as a suspect (although he was charged with ecstasy possession and unable to get a U.S. visa for a while) with Daddy G and fans offering their support.
 The arrest affected the beginning of the 100th Window tour schedule.

-100th Window sold over a million copies and was toured extensively (including Queen Square, Bristol—a one-off sell out concert set up in the city centre park, which was seen as a homecoming).

-Afterwards, Del Naja and Davidge agreed to an offer from director Louis Leterrier, to score the entire soundtrack for Danny the Dog, starring Jet Li.
-Dot Allison, who had sung with the band on the 100th Window tour, sang the end titles track, "Aftersun".
-Del Naja and Davidge also scored the soundtrack for the Bullet Boy film, with Del Naja on the end titles' vocals.
+3D and Davidge agreed to an offer from director Louis Leterrier to score the entire soundtrack for Danny the Dog, starring Jet Li, in 2005.
+Dot Allison, who had sung with the band on the 100th Window tour, sang the end title track, "Aftersun".
+3D and Davidge also scored the soundtrack for the Bullet Boy film, with 3D on the end title vocals.

-In 2005, Daddy G started coming into the studio, although little came of the material.
+Daddy G started coming into the studio the same year, although little came of the material.
 He decided to instead work with a production duo, Robot Club, in another studio, feeling that he would be more free to develop tracks in the way he wanted.
-Meanwhile, Del Naja and Davidge recorded with a number of different singers as well as creating a track named "Twilight", for UNKLE's War Stories album.
+Meanwhile, 3D and Davidge recorded with a number of different singers as well as creating a track named "Twilight", for UNKLE's War Stories album.
 Later that year, Massive Attack decided to release their contractually obliged compilation album Collected in 2006.
 They released it with a second disc, made up of previously released non-album songs and unreleased sketches.